Frequently Asked Questions

-- Should I see an OB as well?
-You are welcome to see an OB throughout your pregnancy, but it is not necessary.
-However, it is a good idea to plan a visit to establish care with a doctor who would be willing to be involved with transfer, should that become necessary.
+Should I see an OB as well?
+You are welcome to see an OB throughout your pregnancy, but it may not be necessary.
+However, some clients plan an appointment to establish care with a doctor who would be willing to be involved with transfer, should that become necessary.

 Service Area/Locations Served: North and Central Alabama counties: Autauga, Bibb, Blount, Calhoun, Cherokee, Chilton, Clay, Cleburn, Colbert, Coosa, Cullman, Dekalb, Elmore, Etowah, Fayette, Franklin, Green, Hale, Jackson, Jefferson, Lamar, Lauderdale, Lawrence, Limestone, Madison, Marion, Marshall, Morgan, Perry, Pickens, Randolph, Shelby, St. Clair, Talladega, Tallapoosa, Tuscaloosa, Walker, and Winston In Tennessee: Contact me to discuss options.

 Should I hire a doula?
 You are absolutely welcome to hire a doula.
 They are great!
 A doula can focus completely on supporting you during labor and be a wonderful source of education and resources.
 I do provide labor support but also enjoy working with doulas.